-In identifying our primary initiatives, we went through a process of input/feedback that included collecting student, staff, and family input, and using academic data to identify needs.
+In identifying our primary initiatives, we went through a process of input/feedback that included forming an advisory committee, collecting student, staff, and family input, and using academic data to identify needs.

-Our most recent data dashboard shows that overall, we have room for improvement in ELA, specifically student reading levels.
+Our most recent data dashboard shows that overall, we have room for improvement especially in ELA (22.1 point DFS), and among our students with disabilities and English Learners.